alicemunsal/dohex/DoHex2.md

 ## DoHex

 Software Architecture is the blueprint of the software system.
 It is about making fundamental choices that are hard to change once implemented.
 It is the big picture.
-We know that, a software architect select languages, paradigms, tools, frameworks
+We know that, a software architect select languages, paradigms, tools, frameworks and draw bunch of boxes and lines

 we can start with monolith and split them into microservices programming is organizing thinking with diagrams, bunch of boxes and lines.